JoannickGardize/SharkECS/README.md

 Entity Component System implementation focused on performance, ease of use, and flexibility, inspired by the popular [artemis-odb](https://github.com/junkdog/artemis-odb) framework.

-The major specificity of SharkECS regarding to other ECS frameworks is that all possible entity composition and mutation must be declared first.
+The specificity of SharkECS regarding to other ECS frameworks is that all possible entity composition and mutation must be declared first.
 In this way, performance is easily optimized.

 ## Terminology

-- **Entity**: entities are simple integer ID, representing something made of components.
+- **Entity**: an entity is something made of components.
+Entities by themselves are just an integer identifier.
 Entity creation, deletion, and mutation operations are made via the [EntityManager](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/EntityManager.java).
 Note that entity IDs are not unique other time.
-- **Component**: Components are pure data holders representing an aspect of entities (position, body, health, sprite...).
+- **Component**: Components are data holders representing something some entities are made of (position, body, health, AI, sprite...).
 Components are accessed via [ComponentMappers](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/ComponentMapper.java).
 - **Archetype**: an [Archetype](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Archetype.java) is a declaration of component composition used to create entities at runtime.
 - **Transmutation**: a [Transmutation](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Transmutation.java) is the declaration of a possible mutation operation from an Archetype to another one at runtime.
 - **Aspect:** [Aspects](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Aspect.java) represents a group of possible entity composition (of component), Aspect declaration is made via annotation on classes implementing [Subscriber](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Subscriber.java).